 Prerequisite: Real Estate 1.
-Lecture.
-3 hours.

 An advanced course in the analysis of investment factors in evaluation of commercial, industrial and residential properties.
 Includes site locations, zoning and other record restrictions, financing, feasibility studies, exchanges, sales and leaseback, cooperatives, and condominiums.

 21 Real Estate Economics (3) CSU